theletterf/impersonaid/README.md

-# llm-docs-persona-simulator
+# Impersonaid
-# LLM Docs Persona Simulator

 Test your documentation against LLM-powered user personas to simulate real user interactions and gather feedback as if it was a UX research session.

 ## Overview

-The LLM Docs Persona Simulator is a tool that helps documentation writers, UX researchers, and product teams evaluate documentation from different user perspectives.
+The Impersonaid is a tool that helps documentation writers, UX researchers, and product teams evaluate documentation from different user perspectives.
 By defining user personas with varying levels of expertise, backgrounds, and preferences, you can simulate how different users would interact with your documentation.

 ### Key features